gretzky/eslint-config/README.md

 # @gretzky/eslint-config

-Basic eslint config for TypeScript with React (optional).
+ESLint config for TypeScript projects with extensions for React or React Native.

 ## Getting Started